ShinyGorilla/Shiny-Utils-V2/README.md

 * Kicks you if you are not in a modded lobby and you are not in vr!
 * Use the E and R key to move your hands in front of you, automatically presses grip down!
 * Click the Middle Mouse button to do a little emote.
 You can change the dance this in the silly tab of the GUI
+## License
+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.